Commands in Blazor Diagram Component

 Nudge by using arrow keys

-The corresponding arrow keys are used to move the selected elements towards up, down, left, or right direction by 1 pixel.
+The corresponding arrow keys are used to move the selected elements towards the up, down, left, or right direction by 1 pixel.

 Nudge Command in Blazor Diagram